-The result of many of these hormonal abnormalities in women is long-term, irregular or absent menstruation (amenorrhea).
-This can occur early on in anorexia, even before severe weight loss.
-Over time this causes infertility and pregnancy complications, bone density loss (osteoporosis), and other problems.
+In women, these hormonal abnormalities can cause irregular or absent menstruation (amenorrhea).
+This menstrual problem can occur early on in anorexia, even before severe weight loss.
+Over time hormonal imbalances can lead to infertility and pregnancy complications, thinning bones (osteoporosis), and other problems.

-In children and adolescents with eating disorders, hormonal abnormalities can interfere with normal bone development and growth.
+In children and adolescents with eating disorders, hormonal complications can interfere with normal bone development and growth.

 Nearly all women with anorexia experience osteopenia (loss of bone calcium), and many have osteoporosis (more advanced loss of bone density).
 Up to two-thirds of children and adolescent girls with anorexia fail to develop strong bones during their critical growing period.
 Boys with anorexia also suffer from stunted growth.
-The less the patient weighs, the more severe the bone density loss.
-Patients who binge-purge face an even higher risk for bone density loss.
+The less a person weighs, the more severe the bone density loss.
+People who binge-purge face an even higher risk for bone density loss.

 Testosterone levels decline in boys as they lose weight, which also can affect their bone density.
 In boys with anorexia, weight restoration produces some catch-up growth, but it may not produce full growth.